shaaaaame/project-finn/README.md

 # project-finn
-finn is an algorithmic trading bot that allows for flexibility in strategies.
+finn is an algorithmic trading bot that allows for strategy flexibility.